Scheme: Wolfson Research Merit Awards

 Dates: May 2014-Apr 2019

-My research is in climate and planetary atmospheres and it is motivated by two questions.
+Summary: My research is in climate and it is motivated by three questions.

-1. What processes determine the overall state of the climate of Earth and other planets?
+1. What processes determine the overall state of Earth's climate?

-2. How might the climate change in the future as a response to increased levels of greenhouse gases, and how might it have changed in the past?
+2. How might the climate change in the future and how might it have changed in the past?